 SOURCE OF WEALTH: Facebook

-BACKGROUND: Sean Parker definitely loves the Internet, and he definitely loves to shake things up.
+BACKGROUND: Sean Parker definitely loves the internet, and he definitely enjoys shaking things up.
 After making a splash with Napster, with which he became a mortal enemy of the music industry, he made his big money by helping give birth to Facebook, the shares of which have now climbed well above the original IPO price.

 LIFE SCIENCES: The Parkers pledged $24 million to create the Sean N. Parker Center for Allergy Research at Stanford.
 Parker himself suffers from severe nut allergies.
 The couple also made a $10 million grant to create the Sean N. Parker Autoimmune Research Laboratory at UCSF.
 In April 2016, meanwhile, the Parker Foundation announced a $250 million grant to form the Parker Institute for Cancer Immunotherapy.
 Parker also helped establish the Stand Up 2 Cancer and Cancer Research Institute's (CRI) Immunology Dream Team.
 As well, the Sean Parker Institute for the Voice at Weill Cornell "researches the entire spectrum of voice disorders to inform world-class clinical care for patients. "

 GLOBAL HEALTH: The couple made a $4.5 million grant to support the Malaria Elimination Initiative at the University of California San Francisco’s Global Health Group.
 He's been a strong supporter of Charity: Water, which brings water resources to communities in developing countries, and Malaria No More, a group that focuses on malaria treatment and prevention in Africa.